-Preview: This Cilantro Pesto Sauce with green chiles and fresh jalapeño is a convenient way to prepare cilantro and freeze it.
+Preview: This Cilantro Pesto recipe with green chiles and fresh jalapeño is a convenient way to prepare cilantro and freeze it.
 Kiss the wilted black leaves of aging cilantro good-bye..

 Fresh cilantro seems to have a short shelf-life in my refrigerator.
 I buy it often for one recipe with plans for using it in many others.
 But before long, it turns dark and is better suited for an over-the-hill party than my dinner table.